You meet your friend Jeff for lunch. Jeff’s been managing development of a new product and it’s about to be released. He’s pumped.

-Yes, the potential for cultural, language, and time zone challenges do exist when hiring a remote worker, but they can certainly be surmounted through a highly exacting recruiting process that centers around an uncompromising commitment to excellence.
+Yes, the potential for cultural, language, and time zone challenges do exist when hiring a remote web developer or software engineer, but they can certainly be surmounted through a highly exacting recruiting process that centers around an uncompromising commitment to excellence.

 Hyam Singer’s post In Search of the Elite Few discusses a methodology for finding and hiring the best software engineers in the industry.
 That approach is no less applicable to remote or overseas candidates than it is to those who are local.

 So with that in mind, let’s examine the cultural, language, and time zone challenges of remote hiring in more detail: